vardigroup/DPMC/experiments/README.md

 <!-- ####################################################################### -->

 ## Notes on timing
+Recall that `time` is the time a solver spent to solve a benchmark
-- Only for the figures, we used max(`time`, .001) for display purposes (the time axis is in log scale)
+- If a figure's time axis is in logarithmic scale, then we used max(`time`, 1e-3) for display purposes
-- For everything else (e.g., number of benchmarks solved), we used the original `time` recorded
+- Otherwise, we used the original `time` recorded